CCI-MOC/hil/docs/USING.rst

-Using HaaS as a Client
+Using HIL as a Client
 ======================

-Interaction with HaaS occurs via its REST API.
+Interaction with HIL occurs via its REST API.
 The high-level semantics of the API are documented in `API Description <apidesc.html>`_, and the mapping to HTTP is described in `REST API <rest_api.html>`_.

-The ``haas`` command line tool is a wrapper around this API.
-Running ``haas help`` will display an overview of the available commands.
-To tell ``haas`` which HaaS instance to use, be sure to do one of:
+The ``hil`` command line tool is a wrapper around this API.
+Running ``hil help`` will display an overview of the available commands.
+To tell ``hil`` which HIL instance to use, be sure to do one of:

-1. Set the ``HAAS_ENDPOINT`` environmental variable.
-An example (using the default port used when running ``haas serve``) would be ``http://127.0.0.1:5000``
+1. Set the ``HIL_ENDPOINT`` environmental variable.
+An example (using the default port used when running ``hil serve``) would be ``http://127.0.0.1:5000``
-2. Ensure that there is a ``haas.cfg`` in the current directory which contains a valid ``client`` section.
+2. Ensure that there is a ``hil.cfg`` in the current directory which contains a valid ``client`` section.
 A valid config file in this case could look like